All setups NVIDIA GTX 1660 Ti (laptop, 6GB)Battlefield 6

 Bloom, motion blur and depth of field.
 Cheap; many disable motion blur for clarity.

-Soft contact shadows for depth.
-SSAO is a cheap, good-looking middle ground.
+Contact shadows and screen-space bounce lighting for depth.
+Low is a cheap, good-looking middle ground.

 Texture Filtering16xbaseline